scottsauber/notes/quotes/Coaching.md

 "It's all very, very simple.
 If I improve my tools/skills/knowledge, I'm faster next sprint.
 If I work harder, I'm no faster next sprint." – Tim Ottinger

 "Certainty is the enemy of growth."

+"We can't control the wind, but we can adjust the sails."